ari-apc-lab/croupier/docs/tosca.rst

             monitor_period: 15
             workdir_prefix: "single_sbatch"

 The example above represents a workload manager, with type `croupier.nodes.WorkloadManager`.
-All computing infrastructures must have a workload manager defined (_Slurm_ or _Torque_ for HPC supported, _BASH_ for Cloud VMs).
+All computing infrastructures must have a workload manager defined (_Slurm_ or _Torque_ for HPC supported, plain _SHELL_ for Cloud VMs).
 Then the WM is configured using the inputs (using fuction `get_input`).
 Detailed information about how to configure the HPCs is in the `Plugin specification <./plugin.html>`__ section.

 The following code uses ``hpc_wm`` to describe four jobs that should run in the hpc that represents the node.
 Two of them are of type ``croupier.nodes.SingularityJob`` which means that the job will run using a `Singularity <https://singularity.lbl.gov/>`__ container, while the other two of type `croupier.nodes.Job` describe jobs that are going to run directly in the HPC.
 Navigate to `Cloudify HPC plugin types <./plugin.html#types>`__ to know more about each parameter.